 Trains derail.
 They collide with vehicles at railroad crossings and encounter rail obstructions.
 Railroad employees deal with railyard dangers while loading, maintaining, or servicing trains.

-Railway passengers sustain injuries while entering and exiting trains, railway stations, and access platforms.
-When a train derails, multiple passengers sustain injuries.
-When a train collides with a car or a truck, the power-driven impact can destroy a vehicle.
+Railway passengers can sustain devastating injuries while entering and exiting trains, railway stations, and access platforms.
+When a train derails, multiple passengers are injured.
+The power-driven impact of a train colliding with a car or truck can destroy a vehicle.
 If the occupants survive the crash, they rarely walk away without injury.

 Trains and pedestrians occasionally cross paths, as well.
 When they do, fatal injuries are inevitable.
 Train accident injury victims sustain catastrophic injuries and impairments that change the way they live their lives.